Accreditation Process - Overview

-- The Self Study - the institute or program conducts an internal review.
+- The Self Study - the program conducts an internal review.
 An ACPEinc Mentor is available for assistance and support.

 - A review of Self Study application and supporting documents is performed by the ACPEinc's Standing Committee on Accreditation (SCA).

 - On-site visit conducted by the ACPEinc team.